GGZAANDAM/MYINSTALLATION/GITIGNORE.md

 Configure Git to use the exclude file ~/.gitignore_global for all Git repositories.

+Make a file named `.gitignore_global` and copy and paste the code under in it.

 `git config --global core.excludesfile ~/.gitignore_global`

 ```
 .history
+.vscode

 # Compiled source #
 ###################